-Our financial results for the first quarter of 2020 were not adversely impacted by the COVID-19 crisis to a material degree.
-We received 100% of the Ground Lease rent due under our Ground Leases through the first quarter and in the month of April.
+Our financial results for the six months ended June 30, 2020 were not adversely impacted by the COVID-19 crisis to a material degree.
+We received 100% of the Ground Lease rent due under our Ground Leases through June 30, 2020.
 This includes the payment of the annual percentage rent under the Park Hotels Portfolio in respect of 2019 hotel operating performance, which we received in full in April in the amount of \$3.6 million.
 We cannot predict that we will continue to receive all rent owed to us when due in future periods.
-As of March 31, 2020, the percentage breakdown of the gross book value of our portfolio was 63% office, 19% hotels, 17% multi-family and 1% other.
+As of June 30, 2020, the percentage breakdown of the gross book value of our portfolio was 62% office, 19% hotels, 18% multi-family and 1% other.
 The crisis has hit the hotel sector, including the hotel properties in our portfolio, particularly hard.
-Excluding percentage rent, for the three months ended March 31, 2020 and the year ended December 31, 2019, approximately 14.3% and 15.0%, respectively, of our total revenues came from our hotel leases.
+Excluding percentage rent, for the six months ended June 30, 2020 and the year ended December 31, 2019, approximately 14.0% and 15.0%, respectively, of our total revenues came from our hotel leases.
 Operations at all of the hotel properties in our portfolio have been substantially reduced for the time being.
 In addition to base rent, we are entitled to receive percentage rents under certain of our hotel Ground Leases, based on hotel revenues.
 For the year ended 2019, percentage rents constituted approximately 4.6% of our total revenues.
 In 2021, we expect to experience a decline in percentage rent revenues in respect of 2020 hotel operating performance.
 Such decline in percentage rents, as well as any disruptions in the payment of future rents by our hotel or other tenants, would adversely impact our cash flows from operations, and any such impact could be material.

 In March 2020, we raised gross proceeds of \$150 million through a public offering and concurrent private placement of shares of our common stock (refer to Note 11).
-Our liquidity position as of the date of this report included approximately \$166 million of unrestricted cash, \$525 million of undrawn capacity on our Revolver (refer to Note 8) and the ability to draw an additional \$172 million without pledging any additional assets to the facility.
+Our liquidity position as of the date of this report included approximately \$85 million of unrestricted cash, \$525 million of undrawn capacity on our Revolver (refer to Note 8) and the ability to draw an additional \$211 million without pledging any additional assets to the facility.

-The COVID-19 crisis may adversely affect our new investment activity, primarily because equity and debt financing for real estate transactions, including leasehold loans, is constrained.
+The COVID-19 crisis has adversely affected our new investment activity, primarily because of the lack of real estate transactions and equity and debt financing for real estate transactions, including leasehold loans, is constrained.
 In addition, the crisis has made it more difficult to execute transactions as people work from home and are unable to visit properties, local governmental offices are closed and third parties such as survey, insurance, environmental and similar services have more limited capacities.
-These conditions may adversely affect our growth prospects while they persist.
+These conditions will adversely affect our growth prospects while they persist.
 See the Risk Factors section of this 10-Q for additional discussion of certain potential risks to our business arising from the COVID 19 crisis.